MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 - The **Get-UserAnalyticsConfig** and **Set-UserAnalyticsConfig** cmdlets have been replaced by the **Get-MyAnalyticsConfig** and **Set-MyAnalyticsConfig**.Additionally, you can configure access at feature level.
 For more information, see [Configure MyAnalytics](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/configure-myanalytics).

 - Real-time policy and security enforcement in all user based authentication.
 Continuous Access Evaluation (CAE) has been enabled in EXO V2 Module.
 Read more about CAE [here](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/moving-towards-real-time-policy-and-security-enforcement/ba-p/1276933).

-- The new _InlineCredential_ parameter allows you to pass the credentials of non-MFA accounts on the go without storing the credentials in a variable first.

 - The _LastUserActionTime_ and _LastInteractionTime_ properties are now available in the output of the **Get-EXOMailboxStatistics** cmdlet.